gbaHD/GBAHD-Shield/README.md

 # gbaHD Shield
 ----
 This is a shield for the [gbaHD project](https://github.com/zwenergy/gbaHD).
+Some footprints need to be edited for it to be easier to assemble by hand (like X1 and U3).

 Has the following features.
 - Connects via female headers to the Edge board (shield)